-(b) two proofed paper copies printed from the above-referenced floppy diskette; and (c) two copies of the guide as distributed to the users.
-These requirements also apply to all subsequent changes to local guides.
-Additional copies of such guides may be requested by SA-20 on a case-by-case basis for use within HQ. - 7.
+- 5. CLASSIFICATION GUIDE LIST REVIEW.
+In order to maintain currency of the Classification Guidance System, SA-20 shall conduct a classification guide list review on a semiannual basis.
+This review will consist of the generation and distribution of a list of classification guides to each issuing office.
+The issuing office will review the list for accuracy and completeness and notify SA-20 within 30 days of the results of its review.
+If the listing is not current, the issuing office will provide SA-20 with the necessary information to update the listing.
+This will include, if necessary, distribution noted in paragraph 6 below. - 6.
+DISTRIBUTION OF LOCAL GUIDES TO DIRECTOR OF CLASSIFICATION.
+A minimum of two printed copies and one copy on magnetic media (e.g., floppy diskette) with the appropriate identifying information (i.e., word processor, file name) of the final version of each local classification guide and all subsequent changes issued by any DOE Field Element or contractor organization shall be sent to SA-20 as part of the initial distribution of the guide.
+Additional copies of such guides may be requested by SA-20, on a case-by-case basis, for use within HQ. - 7.
 INDEX OF CLASSIFICATION GUIDES.
 SA-20 shall maintain a list of all DOE and DOE contractor classification guides in current use. - 8.
 CLASSIFICATION GUIDANCE FOR NON-DOE-FUNDED WORK.
 Classification guidance for non-DOE-funded work (Work for Others) is the responsibility of the funding organization.
 Work for Others that involves classified or potentially classified information shall be conducted in accordance with the procedures set forth in DOE 4300.2B, NON-DEPARTMENT OF ENERGY FUNDED WORK.
 For unclassified work, the funding entity shall provide a written statement that classified activities are not a part of the project. - a.
-The DOE Classification Officer (CO) of the Departmental Element under whose purview the work is to be conducted shall ensure that appropriate classification guidance has been established prior to commencement of the work.
-The DOE CO shall review the work request and the proposed classification guidance and certify in writing that the guidance is adequate and that it does not contradict any applicable DOE guidance.
-The DOE CO may delegate the authority to review and certify classification guidance to a member of his or her staff or to a contractor CO.
-The contractor CO may also delegate this authority to a member of his or her staff.
-The DOE or contractor CO may delegate this authority to a technically competent Authorized Classifier outside of his/her organization with the concurrence of SA-20. - b.
-If additional guidance is required, it may be developed and approved by the DOE, the sponsoring agency, or both.
-When the guidance is approved solely by the DOE, the sponsoring agency must agree in writing to abide by it.
-SA-20 shall resolve all conflicts; pending such resolution, information shall be classified in accordance with the most restrictive guidance.
+The DOE Classification Officer (CO) of the Departmental Element under whose purview the work is to be conducted shall insure that appropriate classification guidance has been established prior to commencement of the work.
+The CO (or a technically competent Authorized Classifier appointed by the CO or, in rare cases, SA-2O) shall review the work request and the proposed classification guidance and certify in writing that the guidance is adequate and conforms to DOE policy. - b.
+If additional guidance is required, it may be developed by the DOE, the sponsoring agency, or both.
+When the guidance is issued, the sponsoring agency must agree in writing to abide by it.
+SA-20 shall resolve all conflicts; pending such resolution, information shall be classified in accordance with the most restrictive guidance. - 9.
+CLASSIFICATION GUIDANCE FOR JOINTLY FUNDED WORK.
+Classification guidance for work conducted at DOE facilities funded by both DOE and a non-DOE U.S. Government organization is the joint responsibility of both funding organizations.
+Program offices should contact SA-20 to assure development of appropriate joint classification guidance.